andizq/discminer/discminer/pca/README.md

 is stored both relative to the total eigenimage power and relative to the remaining non-axisymmetric power while allowing its phase to vary between radial rings.

+The optional mode-residual plots decompose eigenimages after PCA.
+They do not rerun the decomposition: eigenvectors, eigenvalues, explained variances, and component numbering therefore remain unchanged.
+To measure a PCA basis of a mode-filtered cube instead, subtract the selected field channel by channel before running PCA.

 Phase coherence measures how closely those phases follow one logarithmic winding.
 The table also records the fitted phase slope against `log(radius)`.